ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

   you organize so that would be simplest for them?
 The minimum would that you’d create login details for them, and give them a URL, username, and password.

-- Rename server master tool from camcops to camcops_server.
-Rename package, too.
-This is so we can use "camcops" for the client (on the basis that the client should be the simplest for users).

 - What's the optimal packaging method for the server?
 Is it DEB/RPM for Linux, and PyInstaller + Inno Setup (or just Inno Setup) for Windows?